 - How visually stable the page is.

 The first two metrics are hopefully self-explanatory but if visual stability is a new concept to you, think about those sites you’ve visited where the elements jump around as the page loads.
 Sites that carry lots of ads are particularly annoying when it comes to poor stability on mobile.

-Page Experience Benchmark will likely arrive in 2021.
+Page Experience Signals for rankings will roll out in May 20212.
 Page Experience will consolidate Google’s focus on user experience.
 In addition to Core Web Vitals, it will include other factors: whether your website is mobile-friendly (see mobile-first indexing) and it has no obtrusive interstitials.
 Whether it’s secure (HTTPS) and has no malicious software.